Academic Planning Guide

 · Expectations

-Most students in AVID are first generation college bound students.
-Historically underrepresented students.
-Low income students or students with special circumstances.
+Most students in AVID are first generation college bound students, historically underrepresented students, low income students, or students with special circumstances.
 Most importantly AVID students want to work with a team of people to get to college and reach their goals.

 Approximately 95% of AVID TuHS high school graduates enroll in college with more than 80% at TuHS accepted to a four-year college and 95% of graduates received financial aid (100% of students who applied received financial aid).
 AVID graduates persist in college.